Skip to content

 If the source data cannot be obtained in JSON format (for example, it may be in XML or CSV format), use a parser to convert it to JSON before proceeding with any mapping or uploading operations.

-Before proceeding, consider the following best practice recommendations with regard to crafting migration scripts.
+Consider the following best-practice recommendations for crafting migration scripts.

 Start by importing only a limited number of entries and validating the result before proceeding to migrate everything.